SeanKilleen/seankilleen.github.io/_posts/2022-10-03-analyzing-va-townhall-comments.md

 * I opened in VS Code and did some find &amp; replace to remove the symbols I saw.
 * I also tried a plugin called [Native-Ascii Converter](https://marketplace.visualstudio.com/items?itemName=cwan.native-ascii-converter) but I'm not sure I understood what I was trying to accomplish enough in the moment to use it well.
 * I also changed the file encoding to `UTF-8`.
-* I spot-checked a bit
+* I spot-checked a bit.
+It wasn't perfect (see my queries later)

 ## Step 6: SQL Server (in Docker) Time